sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^439]: "Instead of “śabdajñānānupātī” in available readings the Vivaraṇakāra has “śabdadharmānupātī” The Vivaraṇakāra also does not explain the portion “laukikānām . . . sate”and leaves the bhāṣya to speak for itself."

-mental construction arising from words. “kṣaṇa... [laṃbī](http://॑# "Instead of “vastupatitaḥ . . .” in available readings the Vivaraṇakāra has “vasturūpaḥ.")”(moment) is real and it is to be inferred by the attainment of another state by a substance (depending on a sequence). “krama . . tmā”= (continuity) is due to the idea of an unbroken flow of moments.
+mental construction arising from words. “kṣaṇa... laṃbī[^831]”(moment) is real and it is to be inferred by the attainment of another state by a substance (depending on a sequence). “krama . . tmā”= (continuity) is due to the idea of an unbroken flow of moments.

+[^831]: "Instead of “vastupatitaḥ . . .” in available readings the Vivaraṇakāra has “vasturūpaḥ."

  “tam yoginaḥ”= (that) moment (is called time by yogīs). “na ca . vataḥ”= (two moments cannot exist together) whose aggregate can be imagined.
 In one substance it is not possible to have two moments born at the same time.
 Caitra who is born is born in one moment; “na ca . vataḥ[^440]”, why is this so[^441]?“dvayoḥ vāt[^442]”. “dvayoḥ”= (two) moments.